TelerikAcademy/JavaScript-OOP/Sample exam/README.md

 *	You can use any Inheritance in JavaScript you like
 	*	For example: Prototypal or Classical
-*	Each player instance has an unique id
-*	Each playlist instance has an unique id
-*	Each playable instance has an unique id
-*	Your can use any Inheritance in JavaScript you like
-	*	For example: Prototypal or Classical

 ## The module should look as follows: